ubercomrade/esdeg/README.md

   * pythran
   * pandas

-  You can use pip to install dependences `pip install numpy, scipy, pythran, pandas`, Or you can use conda `conda install numpy, scipy, pythran, pandas`
+  You can use pip to install dependences `pip install numpy, scipy, statsmodels, pythran, pandas`, Or you can use conda `conda install numpy, scipy, statsmodels, pythran, pandas`

 ## Installation